-Many people spend their entire life living with a blocked nose having grown up with the condition and not realizing that it is abnormal.
-Many will recognize this discomfort when they develop a blocked nose during a “cold” which can lead to disturbed sleep, snoring and awakening with a dry mouth.
+Many people spend their entire life without appreciating that they suffer from nasal obstruction.
+Many will recognize this symptom when they develop a blocked nose during a “cold” which can lead to disturbed sleep, snoring and awakening with a dry mouth.

 Mouth breathing at rest is not a normal condition.
 The nose is designed to humidify the air that is breathed into the lungs and this humidification function is lost when mouth breathing.